-This general rule used to be true, with old nickel-based batteries.
-Nickel-based batteries used to be the battery type of choice for laptops, but have since been mostly replaced by lithium-based alternatives.
+This rule used to be true with the old nickel-based batteries that used to be the battery type of choice for laptops, but have since been mostly replaced by lithium-based alternatives.
 The so-called “memory effect,” which was the reason a regular full discharge was recommended, does not exist in modern batteries.
 Fully discharging your battery is not only useless- it can even be harmful to your battery.

 MYTH #2: Using a higher amperage/wattage charger will harm your battery.

-There is nothing wrong with using a charger/power adapter with a higher amperage or wattage than your old charger.
+There is nothing wrong with using a charger or power adapter with a higher amperage or wattage than your old charger.
 What is true, though, is that using a lower amperage/wattage charger can be bad for your equipment.
 The indicated output amperage on your charger doesn’t mean the amount of amps it will give; rather, it refers to up to how much it can give.

 When using a new charger with a higher amperage/wattage charger than your old charger, one of the following things may happen:

 - Your laptop charges faster than it used to